Social Group Types: Ten Types of Social Groups and Examples

 Social Groups

-Social groups refer to many groups in a society formed by more than two people who communicate regularly to achieve individual and their respective group goals.
+Social groups refer to groups of people in society who communicate regularly to achieve individual and group goals.
+Every social group is formed by more than two people.
 The people in the same group share similar characteristics, mutual expectations, and shared identity.
-Many groups have been prevalent in society for thousands of years, such as learning groups, work-group, self-help groups, etc. The social group is divided into many small groups.
-However, a social group is also known as a small group when a small number of people create the group.
-Small group communication is significant to achieving the group goal.
+These groups have been prevalent in society for thousands of years, such as learning groups, work groups, self-help groups, etc. The social groups are divided into different small sub-groups.
+A small social group consists small number of people in society.
+The members of these small social groups communicate regularly and share common objectives.
+Group communication is significant to achieving the group goal.

-Group communication has many stages, tensions, and conflicts, so members need to maintain all the challenges to achieve the final goal.
+Group development models explain that group communication has many stages, tensions, and conflicts, so members need to maintain all the challenges to achieve the final goal.
 According to Tuckman’s Theory, the five stages of group discussion are Forming, Storming, Norming, Performing, and Adjourning.
 Members must overcome all these stages to achieve the independent and interdependent goal.
 The four types of barriers in group communication are Ethnocentrism, Stereotyping, Prejudice, and Discrimination.

 The 10 Types of Social Groups are: